-After church my father played
+After Sunday church my father played

-audience-empty our suburban sitting room,
+in an audience-empty sitting room,

 Father rarely jammed with others,

-he solo-jived, had no band of brothers;
+solo-jived, no band of brothers;

 tunes started off well, then stumbled:

-over-complicated codas got a bit jumbled,
+complicated codas got jumbled,

-lacking drum discipline, tight snare beat,
+lacking drum discipline, tight beat,

-an alter-ego intellectual, emigre, a defector
+an alter-ego emigre, consensus defector,

-finally he fled our family, set bridges aflame.
+he fled family, setting bridges aflame.

-his sharp tongue recalled from when a child;
+His sharp tongue recalled by this child;

-upbeat Dixieland tunes I still fondly recall:
+Dixieland desires still fondly recalled